KatherineMichel/portfolio/doc/los-angeles-2023.md

 ![](los-angeles-2023-images/santa-monica-pier-pier-burger.jpg)
 Tourist be touristing...
 I gave in and ate an overpriced hamburger, fries, and strawberry milkshake at [Pier Burger](https://www.pierburger.com/).

+[Video](https://youtu.be/tYtLZPSjdJQ?si=YTT-1avfxxbQuDxR) of walking to the Santa Monica Pier at sunset

 [Video](https://youtu.be/y_R55NwD5PA?si=FTA12rl3sTd4p1s6) of Santa Monica Beach at sunset